Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Experiments

 \subsection{Verification of operation on non-IID dataset}

-To verify the operation of BCFL, we first examined the results of performing a basic deep learning task on an Non-Independent Identically Distributed (Non-IID) dataset.
-The experiment was conducted based on the cross-device scenario.
-The FEMNIST dataset was used for training and was supplied through LEAF\cite{11}.
-The FEMNIST dataset is a handwritten character dataset with 62 classes, and the data of each trainer has a Non-IID distribution.
-The same test dataset was used for all evaluations, and a CNN classification model was used for the network.
-The hyperparameters for training were set to 15 global rounds and 2 local epochs.
+To verify the operation of BCFL, we first conduct a basic deep learning task on a non-IID dataset.
+The experiment, based on the cross-device scenario, utilized FEMNIST dataset for training, which was supplied through LEAF \cite{caldas2018leaf}.
+The FEMNIST dataset, comprising $62$ classes of handwritten characters, presents a non-IID distribution for each trainer's data.
+The same test dataset was used across all evaluations, and a convolutional neural network (CNN) classification model served as the network.
+We set the hyperparameters for training for $15$ global rounds and $2$ local epochs.

-Figure \ref{fig:fig13} shows the graph of global loss and local loss when four trainers participated in training with the FEMNIST dataset.
-For the global loss (a), it started at 4.15 in the first round but converged to approximately 0.61 in the final round.
-The local loss (b) according to cumulative epochs showed a convergence trend as the 15 global rounds progressed, with the local model loss of the four trainers converging as well.
+Fig. \ref{fig:fig13} shows the progression of global and local loss as four trainers participate in training based on the FEMNIST dataset.
+In terms of global loss, as depicted in Fig. \ref{fig:fig13}(a), it initiated at $4.15$ in the first round and gradually converged to approximately $0.61$ by the final round.
+Concurrently, as depicted in Fig. \ref{fig:fig13}(b), the local loss experienced by the trainers also displays a converging pattern over time.
+As the $15$ global rounds progress, the local model loss of all four trainers shows similar signs of convergence.
+This demonstrates the effectiveness of the training procedure and its ability to minimize loss across all participating trainers.